The Political Pollution Cycle

 31 Pages Posted: 15 Aug 2016 Last revised: 11 Apr 2022

-Building on the stylized fact that incentives shape political behavior, this paper shows that even after controlling for institutional factors and macro trends, local policy implementation in autocracies like China can change over time.
-Studying the critical case of air pollution control policies to fathom the effect of political incentives on local policy implementation over time, I advance a theory of what I call the “political pollution cycle.”
-I theorize that local leaders cater to the policy prioritization of the central leader and in the process foster systematic regional patterns of air quality over time.
+Incentives shape political behavior.
+This paper shows that even after controlling for institutional factors and macro trends, local policy implementation in autocracies like China can change over time in potentially predictive ways.
+Studying the critical case of air pollution control policies, I advance a theory of what I call the “political pollution cycle” to fathom the effect of political incentives on local policy implementation over time.
+I theorize that local leaders cater to the policy prioritization of the center and, in the process, foster systematic regional patterns of air quality over time.
 Using remote sensing, box modeling, observational data, and qualitative field research, I find that top prefectural leaders in China ordered laxer regulation of pollution towards the end of their tenure so that the delivery of social stability and economic achievements boded well for their career advancement.
 Such an effect is stronger when the leaders did not have connections with their political superiors.
 Regulatory forbearance, rather than economic growth, explains the phenomenon, which unintentionally incurred tremendous human costs.

 JEL Classification: N50, O44, P48